alekwiecien/storefrontcloud-cli/README.md

 ## Operations

-**Storefront Cloud CLI** tool is designed to let You manage Your Storefront Cloud namespaces.
+**Storefront Cloud CLI** tool is designed to let you manage your Storefront Cloud namespaces.
 Most of the operations are available for the user as a self service.
-In cases of any problems or custom needs <a href="https://help.storefrontcloud.io">please do contact the Helpdesk</a>
+In case of any problems or custom needs, <a href="https://help.storefrontcloud.io">please contact the Helpdesk</a>

 ### Setup

-Shortly after You register Your account on the <a href="https://storefrontcloud.io">storefrontcloud.io</a> You should receive a contact request from the Cloud Team.
-Then after agreeing on the service terms and conditions Cloud Team will provide You with:
+Shortly after you register your account on the <a href="https://storefrontcloud.io">storefrontcloud.io</a> site, you should receive a contact request from the Cloud Team.
+Then, after agreeing on the service terms and conditions, Cloud Team will provide you with:

-- **kube.config** file that You can paste or import to this tool for getting access to Your Kubernetes cluster,
+- **kube.config** file that you can paste or import to this tool for getting access to your Kubernetes cluster,
 - **login and password** to the <a href="https://code.storefrontcloud.io">Storefront Cloud Code Access</a> portal.

-The setup steps, getting access to Your cloud:
+Here are the setup steps for getting access to your cloud:

 #### Install storefrontcloud-cli
 First, install `storefrontcloud-cli` (requirements: `node 8.x+, yarn`):